 Yale history professor John Boswell names Polyeuct and Nearchus as one of the three primary pairs of same-sex lovers in the early church.
 (The others are Perpetua and Felicity and Sergius and Bacchus.)
 The love story of Polyeuct and Nearchus is told with extensive historical detail in two books, “Same Sex Unions in Pre-Modern Europe” by Boswell and “Passionate Holiness” by Dennis O’Neill.
 He is founder of the Living Circle, the interfaith LGBT spirituality center that commissioned the above icon of the loving same-sex pair.

-The icon at the top of this post is by Brother Robert Lentz, a Franciscan friar and world-class iconographer known for his innovative icons.
+The icon is by Brother Robert Lentz, a Franciscan friar and world-class iconographer known for his innovative icons.
 It is one of 10 Lentz icons that sparked a major controversy in 2005.
 Critics accused Lentz of glorifying sin and creating propaganda for a progressive sociopolitical agenda, and he temporarily gave away the copyright for the controversial images to his distributor, Trinity Stores.